Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: The versus SFR relation at low masses

-Figure~\ref{fig:MS} shows $M_\star$ vs. SFR of our galaxy sample as grayscale 2D histograms in the redshift intervals defined previously in Sec.~\ref{sec:properties}.
+Figure~\ref{fig:MS} shows $M_\star$ versus SFR of our galaxy sample as grayscale 2D histograms in the redshift intervals defined previously in Sect.~\ref{sec:properties}.
 These two quantities exhibit a tight correlation over the examined redshift range ($1 \leq z \leq 9$).
-We fitted the data in each panel using the Locally Weighted Scatterplot Smoothing (LOWESS) method from the \texttt{Python}'s \texttt{statsmodels} library \citep{seabold2010statsmodels}, which is a non-parametric method.
+We fit the data in each panel using the locally weighted scatterplot smoothing (LOWESS) method from the \texttt{Python}'s \texttt{statsmodels} library \citep{seabold2010statsmodels}, which is a nonparametric method.
 It is based on robust locally weighted regression, not assuming any global functional form \citep{Cleveland1979}.
 In this way, possible inflection points in the MS will not be artifacts due to the election of a concrete parametrization.

-We used this first LOWESS fit to carry out a sigma-clipping of the data ($\sigma=3$) and refitted the clipped distribution with LOWESS.
+We used this first LOWESS fit to carry out a sigma-clipping of the data ($\sigma=3$) and refit the clipped distribution with LOWESS.
 In both iterations, we set \texttt{frac} = 1 (i.e., using all the data).
+As a result of the sigma-clipping, we removed $< 1$\% of galaxies lying above and below the MS. Although this is a small number, we used the entire unclipped distribution to derive the MS parameters further in this section.

-This fit is shown in Fig.~\ref{fig:MS} as a solid blue line.
+The fit is shown in Fig.~\ref{fig:MS} as a solid blue line.
 On the other hand, we also binned the whole log $M_\star$ range per $z$ interval in 0.1~dex bins, computing the running median and scatter, also included in Fig.~\ref{fig:MS} (blue points and shaded blue region).
-We show the values of the running medians, the scatter, and the LOWESS fit in Table \ref{tab:running_medians} in Appendix~\ref{app:MS_fit}.
+We show the values of the running medians, the scatter, and the LOWESS fit in Table \ref{tab:running_medians}.

 Looking at Fig.~\ref{fig:MS}, we see that at $z>5$ the number of objects above our $M_\star$ and SFR completeness limits drops.
-This is a consequence of imposing completeness in both SFR and $M_\star$ at the same time, as detailed in Sec.~\ref{sec:completeness}.
+This is a consequence of imposing completeness in both SFR and $M_\star$ at the same time, in the manner detailed in Sect.~\ref{sec:completeness}.
 More UV-continuum faint galaxies would be required to push down completeness at $5<z<9$ (i.e., pushing down SFR completeness for this $M_\star$ limit).
 Additionally, wider JWST surveys are key to populating the $>10^{9}\,M_\odot$ regime at $z>7$ (i.e., pushing down $M_\star$ limits so that we reach the bulk of JWST sources; see Fig.~\ref{fig:ms_drawing}).
 Our findings at $z>5$ should thus be interpreted with caution until we can fill these gaps.